Marcus9512/Tutorial_testing/README.md

 ![](/github_images/tests.png)

 ## Project structure
-The project used in this tutorial consists of two parts Tutorial_testing Tutorial_PBT.
-The reason why it’s 2 projects is that they are using dependencies that are not compatible with each other.

-Tutorial_testing is the main project which contains a small math class called MyMath, the class Sort, the class MusicDatabase and the class MusicServices.
+The project contains a small math class called MyMath, the class Sort, the class MusicDatabase and the class MusicServices.
 These classes were constructed as a template to make it easier to construct unit tests.
 The class SortTest is an incomplete test class where you should add some extra unit tests.
 MyMath, Sort, MusicDatabase and MusicServices are located in the src/main/java and SortTest is located in src/main/java.

-Tutorial_PBT is only used in the part property-based testing part of this tutorial.
-This project contains a copy of the Sort class and it’s test class SortTest.
-Sort is located in the src/main/java and SortTest is located in src/main/java.